slp-rl/aero/README.md

 To use pre-trained models, one can download checkpoints from [here](https://drive.google.com/drive/folders/1KuVJNkR7lZddvufmNsx-uAIluvb5XQ2L?usp=share_link).

-Thank you for [@fmac2000](https://github.com/fmac2000) for providing checkpoints for the 16->48 kHz configuration!
-They are now included in the provided checkpoint folder.

 To link to checkpoint when testing or predicting, override/set path under `checkpoint_file:<path>` in `conf/main_config.yaml.`
 e.g.